-Outgoing Chairperson of the Irish Food Writers’ Guild, Aoife Carrigy is an experienced freelance journalist and editor specialising in lifestyle journalism and publishing with a strong interest in culture and the arts.
+Former Chair and Secretary of the Irish Food Writers’ Guild, and current wine and drinks columnist for the Irish Independent’s Weekend Magazine, Aoife Carrigy is a freelance journalist and editor specialising in food, drink and travel with a strong interest in culture and the arts.
 She is currently conducting postgraduate research at the National Centre for Franco-Irish Studies, focussing on ‘Cultural Representations of the Irish Pub’ to explore the place of the pub in Irish culture at home and abroad.

 Building on many years of front-of-house experience in hospitality to develop her specialisation in food, drink and travel writing, editing and consultancy, Aoife has maintained a strong profile within the Irish food, beverage and hospitality industries.
-She has reviewed restaurants since 2002 and is a judge for various industry awards and a regular contributor to numerous national newspapers and magazines, including FOOD&WINE Magazine, CARA Magazine, The Irish Independent, The Irish Times, Sunday Business Post and Image Interiors & Living, where she is currently Wine & Drinks Editor.
+She has reviewed restaurants since 2002 and is a judge for various industry awards and a regular contributor to national newspapers and magazines, including The Irish Independent, FOOD&WINE Magazine, The Business Post, The Irish Times, CARA Magazine and Image Interiors, where she was previously Wine & Drinks Editor.

-Previous editorial experience includes Deputy Editor of FOOD&WINE Magazine, Local Dublin Editor for Zagat Guides and General Editor of four books for the Irish Countrywomen’s Association as well as co-authoring The Ard Bia Cookbook (Atrium Press, 2012).
+Previous editorial experience includes Deputy Editor of FOOD&WINE Magazine, Local Dublin Editor for Zagat Guides and General Editor of four books for the Irish Countrywomen’s Association as well as co-authoring The Ard Bia Cookbook (Atrium Press, 2012) and Cornucopia: The Green Cookbook (Gill Books, 2019) which won Avoca Cookbook of the Year in the An Post Book Awards 2019.
 Her writing and copy-editing skills have been further honed through various teaching appointments (lecturing on journalism, literature, communications skills & TEFL) and editing posts (book publishing, copy-editing, magazine and newspaper sub-editing).

 She has been employed as an industry expert by government bodies such as Fáilte Ireland, Bord Bia as well as on a consultancy basis with various commercial retailers including Value Retail (Kildare Village).
 Aoife is an experienced public speaker, and has chaired and contributed to food-focussed panel discussion events and television broadcasts.
 She launched an events-focussed food blog, HolyMackerel.ie, in 2011 and partnered with Great Irish Beverages in 2015 to establish the inaugural Dublin Wine Fest and the Fáilte Ireland-sponsored Irish Cider & Food Day.